UK Settlement Tools

 ILR 28 Days Calculator: Check Your Early Application Window

-Calculate the exact earliest date you can apply for UK Indefinite Leave to Remain under the 28-day early application concession in Appendix Continuous Residence.
+Calculate the exact earliest date you can apply for UK Indefinite Leave to Remain under the 28-day early application concession at paragraph CR 1.2(a) of Appendix Continuous Residence.

 Please enter a valid date